Skip to main content

 Technical Analysis

-CVE-2025-58731 is a use-after-free vulnerability categorized under CWE-416, affecting Inbox COM Objects in Microsoft Windows 11 Version 25H2 (build 10.0.26200.0).
-Use-after-free vulnerabilities occur when a program continues to use a pointer after the memory it points to has been freed, potentially leading to arbitrary code execution or system crashes.
-In this case, the vulnerability allows an unauthorized attacker with local access to execute arbitrary code on the affected system.
-The attack vector is local (AV:L), requiring the attacker to have physical or logical access to the machine.
-The attack complexity is high (AC:H), meaning exploitation requires specific conditions or knowledge, and user interaction is necessary (UI:R), such as convincing a user to perform an action.
-No privileges are required (PR:N), which increases the risk if an attacker gains local access.
-The vulnerability impacts confidentiality, integrity, and availability (all rated high), indicating that successful exploitation could lead to full system compromise.
-Although no known exploits are currently reported in the wild, the vulnerability is publicly disclosed and rated with a CVSS v3.1 score of 7.0, classifying it as high severity.
-The lack of available patches at the time of disclosure means organizations must be vigilant.
-The vulnerability affects Windows 11 Version 25H2, a widely deployed operating system in enterprise and consumer environments.
-The Inbox COM Objects are integral components of Windows, which increases the potential impact of exploitation.
-Given the complexity and requirement for local access and user interaction, remote exploitation is not feasible, but insider threats or malware with local execution capabilities could leverage this flaw.
+CVE-2025-58731 is a use-after-free vulnerability classified under CWE-416 affecting Inbox COM Objects in Microsoft Windows 11 Version 25H2 (build 10.0.26200.0).
+Use-after-free vulnerabilities occur when a program continues to use a pointer after the memory it points to has been freed, leading to undefined behavior including potential arbitrary code execution.
+In this case, the vulnerability allows an unauthorized attacker with local access to execute code with the privileges of the logged-in user.
+The attack vector requires local access (AV:L), high attack complexity (AC:H), no privileges required (PR:N), and user interaction (UI:R).
+The scope is unchanged (S:U), but the impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H).
+The vulnerability resides in Inbox COM Objects, which are components used for interprocess communication and automation in Windows.
+Exploitation could allow attackers to run malicious code, escalate privileges, or disrupt system operations.
+Although no exploits are currently known in the wild and no patches have been released, the vulnerability is publicly disclosed and rated with a CVSS 3.1 score of 7.0, indicating a high severity.
+The vulnerability was reserved on September 3, 2025, and published on October 14, 2025.
+Given the complexity and requirement for local access and user interaction, exploitation is non-trivial but feasible in targeted scenarios.

 Potential Impact